 We almost named this hike "The Goat’s Trail" after the many herds of goats we saw while scouting the route.
 Along the way we will pick a path up a bouldery canyon, follow rivers, climb a steep valley, walk through grassy meadows, and see a village that was abandoned after a particularly large flood and is now being resettled.

-We’ll start from the Bai Village in Miyun County, and follow a nearby river upstream.
-In the past this river must have been very powerful – the dry riverbed is wide in places, and there are a lot of big boulders and steep drops.
-A decent sized stream still runs down the middle of the riverbed, and it would be quite hard to follow our trail if the water level rose.
-There’s not much chance of that, though – Beijing is too dry these days!
+We'll start from the Bai Village in Miyun, and hike up a big canyon.
+In the past this water coming down the canyon must have been very powerful – the dry riverbed is wide in places, and there are a lot of big boulders and steep drops.
+A stream still runs down the middle of the riverbed through most of the year, and it would be quite hard to follow our trail after a big rainfall.

 After thirty to forty minutes of walking we will leave the river and head uphill on a valley trail.
 From here until the pass through the saddle at the top of the mountain we'll be in prime goat-spotting territory, a popular place for the shepherds to bring their herds because of the thick grass and foliage in the valley.